cloudxabide/knowbetter-datascience/Tools_and_Libraries.md

 | Big DL |  | Deep Learning | | |
 | ggplot2 | R- library | R Data Visualization | |

+R
+* Statistical programming language
+* for data processing and manipulation
+* Statistical, Data
+* can use data from: flat files, Databases, Web, Stats software
+* can do visualization
+* RStudio - IDE to run R